GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 -	Part-of-speech tagging
 -	Shallow parsing
 -	Named entity extraction
 -	Syntactic parsing (Tsuruoka, n.d.)
+-	Stylometry: method of studying a linguistic style.

 {% include figure.html img="BagOfWords.PNG" alt="Bag of words" caption="Natural Language Processing - tokenization" width="100%" %}

 #### Machine learning
-Machine learning is the "the process of teaching a computer system how to make accurate predictions when fed data" [Heath, 2020](https://www.zdnet.com/article/what-is-machine-learning-everything-you-need-to-know/) and another branch of AI used in text mining and analysis.
+Machine learning is a branch of AI and process of teaching a computer system to recognise patterns in text without explicit human programming.
+Machine learning can be either unsupervised (with minimal human intervention) or supervised (with more human intervention).
+Explore machine learning from [Heath, 2020](https://www.zdnet.com/article/what-is-machine-learning-everything-you-need-to-know/).
+Analysis using Machine learning includes topic modelling, and Naive Bayes Classification.

 ## Common types of Computational analysis